edmondye502/rnbudget/README.md

 ## To Do (in no particular order)

+* Fix code to not mutate state in reducers
 * Fix issue with text input not clearing
 * Add delete confirmation messages
-* Add redux persist to persist data
 * Add firebase for multiuser and better data storage